 Special faculty members who are paid shall be appointed for a specified term of service, as set out in writing in a fixed term contract.
 The term of appointment of any paid special faculty member concludes at the end of the specified period set forth in the fixed-term contract.
 Each fixed-term contract is considered an initial appointment and not a reappointment, except as noted below for instructors.
 Appointments may be for a fixed term of from one to three years.
-The total number of years in direct succession may not exceed six total years.
-Fayetteville State University is not obligated to give any notice before a current fixed-term contract expires for the fixed term contract constitutes full and timely notice that a new term will not be granted when that term expires.
+The University is not obligated to give any notice before a current fixed-term contract expires for the fixed-term contract constitutes full and timely notice that a new term will not be granted when that term expires.
 Fixed-term appointments do not lead to the consideration of the individual for the conferral of permanent tenure or for promotion.